Hire The Law Firm That Keeps

 🚨 California Lemon Law vs. Auto Fraud: What Applies to You?

 California offers some of the strongest consumer protections in the country—but which law applies depends on your situation.
+State and federal laws, including the Magnuson-Moss Warranty Act, provide important protections for consumers dealing with vehicle defects or warranty issues.

 California Lemon Law (Song-Beverly Consumer Warranty Act) protects: